 in the mail telling you why.
 The notice will also explain:

-- Fired because your employer learned that you are a domestic violence victim or that you have an order of protection or because your abuser is coming to your workplace.
-(If your abuser violates the order of protection or becomes abusive at your workplace, the employer should call the police as they would for any other misconduct in the workplace.)
+If your abuser violates the order of protection or becomes abusive at your workplace, the employer should call the police as they would for any other misconduct in the workplace.)

-- Discriminated against or treated any differently in any aspect of your employment because you are a victim of domestic violence.
+Discriminated against or treated any differently in any aspect of your employment because you are a victim or survivor of domestic violence.
 If you ask for time off to go to court, to move, or to seek help due to domestic violence and your employer typically allows employees to take time off for personal needs and family emergencies, then they should not deny your request.

-- Denied needed time off for medical or mental health services.
-Unless time off causes a significant hardship to your employer, they must grant you reasonable time off, and may not terminate you.
+Denied needed time off for medical or mental health services.
+Unless time off causes a significant hardship to your employer, they must grant you reasonable time off and may not terminate you.
 Your employer may request a note from the medical or mental health service provider (as long as the employer requires ALL employees to provide a note in similar situations that are unrelated to domestic violence).

 (It is against the law for an employer to take any action in retaliation against an employee who files a discrimination complaint.)